Salt Lake City School District: Elementary schools

 In 1999, the district approved a bond that would reconstruct 20 of the elementary schools as well as Northwest Middle School.
 In addition, two elementary schools were closed for the 2002–2003 school season (Rosslyn Heights in Sugar House and Lowell in The Avenues) while serving as temporary campuses for the reconstructed schools.
 They were originally going to choose two schools off of a list of eight to be closed, and eventually the school board decided to close Lowell and Rosslyn Heights (the latter of which was not on the list).
 This aroused considerable protest from parents, teachers, and even board members, and lawsuits were filed against the district.
 However, they failed to keep the schools open.

+In 2024, the district voted to close down four more elementary schools due to lower enrollment and aging conditions of the buildings: Hawthorne Elementary (Liberty Wells), Mary W. Jackson Elementary (Fairpark), Riley Elementary (Glendale), and M. Lynn Bennion Elementary (Central City).
+This stirred up controversy, as all four schools were in walkable neighborhoods.
+Additionally, the latter three elementary schools all received Title I funding.
+However, despite considerable parent protests and community action, the schools closed starting in the 2024-2025 school year.
+Boundaries were adjusted and students were moved to nearby schools, with minimal bussing adjustments.
+The Spanish Dual Language Immersion program, which had previously been housed at Mary W. Jackson Elementary, moved to Newman Elementary.

 Charter schools

-Public charter schools in the district include Open Classroom, an elementary and middle school that has been part of the district since 1977 and is currently housed in the building that once was Lowell Elementary and Open High School of Utah, established in 2009.
+Public charter schools in the district include Open Classroom, an elementary and middle school that has been part of the district since 1977 and is currently housed in the building that once was Lowell Elementary; Open High School of Utah, established in 2009; and the Salt Lake Center for Science Education, established in 2008.